DILCISBoard/E-ARK-AIP/index.md

 ### Preservation metadata

-As already mentioned, PREMIS (version 342) is used to describe technical metadata of digital objects, rights metadata to define the rights status in relation to specific agents or for specific objects, and to record events that are relevant regarding the digital provenance of digital objects.
+As already mentioned, PREMIS [@premis3.0-2017] is used to describe technical metadata of digital objects, rights metadata to define the rights status in relation to specific agents or for specific objects, and to record events that are relevant regarding the digital provenance of digital objects.